 Can an EOR manage compliance for healthcare licences?

 An EOR manages employment-law compliance: contracts, payroll, taxes, benefits, terminations.
 It can verify credentials during onboarding and keep employment-side documentation current.
-It does not grant, transfer, or replace clinical licensure itself — that is regulated by the jurisdiction that issued the license.
+It does not grant, transfer, or replace clinical licensure itself.
+That is regulated by the jurisdiction that issued the license.

 Is EOR cheaper than opening an entity?